leon-ai/blog.getleon.ai/content/blog/sharing-our-journey-building-the-leon-cli/index.md

 How many features should we release?
 The minimum, we would not want to confuse our friendly Leon users with unnecessary steps.

 Even with a few features, we had our whole package of difficulties.
-Fortunately, we had a well structured task management system:
+Fortunately, we had a well-structured task management system:
 - [Trello](https://trello.com/b/7bdwhnLr/leon-your-open-source-personal-assistant-roadmap) for the roadmap.
 - Discord to communicate, do pair-programming and communicate with the community.
 - [GitHub](https://github.com/leon-ai/leon-cli) to host our dear open-source CLI and discuss about implementation inside Pull Requests.